open-cluster-management-io/policy-collection/community/README.md

     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-egress-firewall-sample.yaml">Egress-Policy-Sample:</a> With the egress firewall you can define rules (per project) to allow or deny traffic (TCP or UDP) to the external network.</td>
-    <td>See the <a href="https://access.redhat.com/articles/5059881"> OpenShift Security Guide:</a> Use the OpenShift Security Guide to secure your OpenShift cluster. </td>
+    <td>See the <a href="https://access.redhat.com/articles/5059881"> OpenShift Security Guide.</a> Use the OpenShift Security Guide to secure your OpenShift cluster. </td>
     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-image-policy-sample.yaml">Example to configure an image policy: </a> Use the image policy to define the repositories from where OpenShift can pull images.</td>
-    <td>See the <a href="https://access.redhat.com/articles/5059881"> OpenShift Security Guide </a>: Use the OpenShift Security Guide to secure your OpenShift cluster. </td>
+    <td>See the <a href="https://access.redhat.com/articles/5059881"> OpenShift Security Guide. </a> Use the OpenShift Security Guide to secure your OpenShift cluster. </td>
     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-encrypt-etcd-sample.yaml">Example of encrypting ETCD with a policy:</a> Use an encryption policy to encrypt sensitive resources such as Secrets, ConfigMaps, Routes and  OAuth access tokens in your cluster. </td>